-Porsche redesigned its Boxster and Boxster S roadsters in 2005, and for 2007 it gives both models more power and torque.
-Both Boxsters get Porsche's VarioCam Plus system, which provides both variable intake valve timing and lift control.
+Porsche redesigned its Boxster and Boxster S roadsters for 2005, and for 2007 it gave both models more power and torque.
+Both Boxsters got Porsche's VarioCam Plus system, which provides variable intake valve timing and lift control.
+For 2008, the Boxster continues a series of yearly tweaks with new optional folding bucket seats, a new interior leather color and a new exterior body color.
+Rivals include the Audi TT, BMW Z4, Honda S2000 and Mercedes-Benz SLK-Class.

 Variable-ratio power steering was new for 2005, and the Boxster's track width increased.
 By eliminating the spare tire, cargo space grew slightly.